gilnam74/vex-sneppet/VEX-for-artists.md

 Another, more tricky solution is to periodically shift a portion of the stripes.
 Return to `@Cd = floor(@P.x % 2);` expression which is equals to `@Cd = floor(@P.x) % 2;`

-Try to add a small numbers to an argument:
+Try to add a small number to an argument:
 `@Cd = floor(@P.x + 0.1) % 2;`, `@Cd = floor(@P.x + 0.2) % 2;`, `@Cd = floor(@P.x + 0.3) % 2;`
 Notice how stripes are sliding left.
 What will happen if we add a parametric value instead of a constant?